bangoc123/protonx-ai-app-UI/README.md

 Prepares svg format icons in the `SvgIcons` folder for use in the project.
 Names the icon's name in `PascalCase` format.

+## Backend

+This app will call a backend.
+You also need to set up a backend using [this project](https://github.com/bangoc123/protonx-ai-backend).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: